 Five things you can sell on Patreon

 Alright.
 You have an audience.
 You have strong free content, and you regularly publish so people know what to expect from you and when to expect it.
-(If you haven’t made it this far yet, maybe check out this article first!)
+(This is part two of a three part article, by the way.
+If you haven’t made it this far yet, maybe check out this article first!)

 You need income and your fans need a way to give you money.
 It’s about time to start a Patreon.

 In my last article, I mentioned the following options:

 One thing I touched on briefly is not having a bonus offering and using your Patreon strictly as a means to allow your audience to give you money in exchange for the excellent content that you’re already giving away for free.
 This is a special case that you can only really use if your work is just that good and people are just that interested in your content.
 It’s up to you if you just want to go the donation route, but at least for my own purposes I believe it’s better to offer something in exchange for people’s money.

 Before we talk about reward categories, we have to think about a critical category division that these rewards fit into.
 You have to think about scalability.
 Basically, scalability is basically the ability take a single product or service and expand it to be able to serve a very large volume of customers.

 Scaling things to be larger depends on the cost of the product.
 Cost, as related to scalability, is thought of in terms of time costs and money costs.
 There are more granular factors associated with scalability, but these are going to be your two major concerns when designing your Patreon rewards.

 Non-scalable rewards are basically hard-locked to your ability to spend your own time and energy on something.
 Offering any rewards at all takes up some amount of time and energy, but non-scalable rewards place a greater demand than scalable rewards.

 Remember that it’s okay to do things that are not scalable.
 It continues to establish a human connection with your patrons that makes them less likely to give up on you because of a feeling of distance.